whage/thesis/thesis.md

 In most imperative languages conditional expressions (if-else statements) can define any number of branches that are not checked for consistency.
 Execution enters these branches based solely on their predicates, boolean valued "functions".
 This means that by mistake, they can overlap or fail to handle all possible cases.
-In functional languages, with the help of pattern matching, algebraic data types facilitate a type safe implementation of conditional expressions.
+In functional languages, with the help of pattern matching, sum types facilitate a type safe implementation of conditional expressions.
 They let us define the branching logic in terms of a composite type and allow the type system to check whether we we covered all the cases. [@parmer-type-systems]

-**TODO: talk about null-tracking as described here: https://blog.waleedkhan.name/union-vs-sum-types/**

 https://www.youtube.com/watch?v=2wZ1pCpJUIM
 - rust part begins at `25:05`